 Which got me to wondering -- do I count as being worrisome enough as a journalist to warrant spying on?
 God, I hope so!
 Granted, I mostly blog and do web content, but I also have had an article bought by Springfield, Illinois' oldest newspaper, The State Journal-Register entitled "The Obama Cult: Is The Second Coming Nigh?"
 (Short answer: Are you kidding me?)
 Granted, I don't know when it'll be published, but the point is they already paid for it.

 So, if I am getting spied on, I'd like to say hello to the person spying on me.
 I'd also like to do my patriotic duty and suggest another person who should be spied on -- the idiot woman who keeps emailing me about an article I did entitled The Temperament of the Hackney Pony.
+(EDIT 2107: This article is no longer online unless it's on a scraper site.)
 I won't print the name here, but the spy reading my email will remember the name by this gem:

 This is in regards to your article on: The temperament of the Hackney pony